Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 At the AGM Bill Harrison was elected President and John Gordon was Vice-President.
 The Secretary was Carol Scrimshaw and the Treasurer was still Geoff and Judy was Assistant Secretary/Treasurer.

-The Christmas Party was held a Les and Elly Caterson's house.
+The Christmas Party was held at Les and Elly Caterson's house.
 Late in the year, Judy Morris had a baby girl, Laura.
 The same year, Raelene Caterson turned 21.
 At the end of the year there were 75 members.

 1990